margols/330-PLP/MatLabTutorial.md

 -While C is statically typed, MATLAB is dynmically typed so you do not need to assign variables types before using them, the program will assign the type of the variable automatically
 -MATLAB is weakly typed which means conversions between unrealted types is made implictly
+- MATLAB is felxible with arithmitic between variabales types and it is up to the user to format the ouptut in the disired type
+- The limitations to the variables are in the division of different variabales and